Quakerism in Sichuan

-Quakerism in Sichuan refers to the history and implantation of Quakerism (Religious Society of Friends) in the Chinese province of Sichuan (formerly romanized as Szechwan, Szechuan or Sz-chwan; also referred to as "West China").
+The history of Quakerism in Sichuan (or "West China") began in 1887 when missionaries began to arrive from the United Kingdom.
+Missionaries founded schools and established meeting groups.
+Nonetheless, missionary activity in China generated controversy among many native Chinese and faced armed opposition during both the Boxer Rebellion and the later Chinese Communist Revolution.
+Although the former did not affect Sichuan so much as some other parts of China, the province was one of the hotbeds of anti-missionary riots throughout its ecclesiastical history.

+Numerous mission properties and native church leaders in Sichuan were respectively destroyed and killed by communists in the mid-1930s.
+Missionaries were expelled and activity ceased after the communist take over of China in 1949.
+Under government oppression, ties were cut with foreign Quaker groups, and Quakerism in Sichuan was merged into the Three-Self Patriotic Church.

 History

 In 1882, an article titled "Shall the Gospel be preached to this generation of the Chinese?" by Dr. George King was published in London.
 Several members of the Society of Friends reading it, were impressed with the fact that the Society had no representatives engaged in missionary effort in China.
-Three years later (1885), two Irish Friends, Robert John Davidson and his wife Mary Jane Davidson, were appointed by the Friends' Foreign Mission Association (FFMA, belonging to the Britain Yearly Meeting) as missionaries to work in China.
+Three years later (1885), two Irish Friends, Robert John Davidson and his wife Mary Jane Davidson, were appointed by the Friends' Foreign Mission Association (FFMA, belonging to London Yearly Meeting) as missionaries to work in China.
 They left England in September, 1886, and reached Sichuan the following year.
 At a local medical assistant Mr. Sie's suggestion, the Davidsons paid their first visit to Tungchwan in the end of 1887.

-In 1889, after a series of problems regarding their long-term settlement with the local authorities of Tungchwan, they were told that they had "no right to be there".
-R. J. Davidson had no choice but to turn to Chungking, the only place which seemed open to him.
+In 1889, after a series of problems regarding their long-term settlement with the local authorities of Tongchuan (Tungchwan), they were told that they had "no right to be there".
+R. J. Davidson had no choice but to turn to Chongqing, the only place which seemed open to him.
 There a small house was rented until the following spring, when the large premises in the White Dragon Fountain Street became the first home of the Mission.
 Opening services were held in March 1890, and a dispensary was opened soon after.
 Frederic S. Deane joined the Mission and established a boys' school at the Great Ridge Street in 1892.
 That winter four more missionaries were added to the band.
 Leonard Wigham joined Deane at the young men's house, while Alice M. Beck and Margaret Southall went to another mission house; and Caroline N. Southall had already started a girls' school on those premises.
 In 1893, Mira L. Cumber and Isaac Mason joined the mission.
 A meeting house was opened in March 1894.